 We are required by law to protect the privacy of health information that may reveal your identity and to provide you with a copy of this notice which describes the health information privacy practices of United Disability Services and any affiliated health care providers that jointly perform payment activities and business operations with UDS.
 A copy of our current notice will always be posted at main office at 701 S. Main St Akron, Ohio 44311.
 You will also be able to obtain your own copies by accessing our website at udsakron.org, calling our office at 330-762-9755, or asking for one at the time of your next visit.

-If you have any questions about this notice or would like further information, please contact Howard Taylor, vice president, 330-762-9755.
+If you have any questions about this notice or would like further information, please contact Brian Thomas President/CEO, 330-762-9755.

 How To Access Your Health Information.
 You generally have the right to inspect and copy your health information.
 Details about this right are provided below.

 How To Correct Your Health Information.
 You have the right to request that we amend your health information if you believe it is inaccurate or incomplete.
 A description of this right is included below.

 How To Keep Track Of The Ways Your Health Information Has Been Shared With Others.
 You have the right to receive a list from us, called an “accounting,” which provides information about when and how we have disclosed your health information to outside persons or organizations.
 The list will identify non-routine disclosures of your information, but routine disclosures will not be included.
 The list will not include disclosures you have authorized.
 For more information about your right to see this list, see below.

 How To Request Additional Privacy Protections.
 You have the right to request further restrictions on the way we use your health information or share it with others.
 We are not required to agree to the restriction you request, but if we do, we will be bound by our agreement.

 How To Request More Confidential Communications.
 You have the right to request that we contact you in a way that is more confidential for you, such as at home instead of at work.
 We will try to accommodate all reasonable requests.